 Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as an arborist:

-Arborists work in a variety of locations including but not limited to: In the field:
+Arborists work in a variety of locations including but not limited to:

 In the office:

 There are a number of places arborists can find employment.
 They include: